 I was wrought with anxiety, insomnia & depression.
 Said another way, I was full of terror, rage and other unprocessed trauma from early life.

 I have been many different ways in my life.
 In some respects I am quite different than I was in my 20s and 30s.
-In other ways, though, I have long been who I - essentially- am today.
+In other ways, though, I have long been who I essentially am today.
 I have always revered nature; been deeply curious about the 'mystery' and the shared human experience; been keen to help others; cherished the moon; believed in the divine; relished solitude; and adored four-legged critters.
 I am blessed by the work that chose me.
-It is a true honor to hear the life-sized stories of others: the triumphs, the seeming defeats, the joys, the pains, the questions, creations, beauty & wonders, and the astounding resilience of the human spirit.
+It is a deep honor to hear the life-sized stories of others: the triumphs, the seeming defeats, the joys, the pains, the questions, creations, beauty & wonders.
+And, with it all continually be astounded by the resilience of the human spirit.

 Loyola University, Baltimore Maryland - BA in Journalism, 1991